Ponies

 Pony Laminitis

 Spring and summer are major risk-times for pony laminitis.
-However, we are still seeing cases in October.
-Especially vulnerable at this time of changing seasons are those with Cushings or similar signs.
 Watch out for warmth in the feet (esp. front) and hesitancy on turning tightly, esp. on a hard surface.

 Keep an eye on your pony's weight.